Key Highlights of our 4th Oceania Roundtable in Sydney:

 Shikha holds a Bachelor of Commerce with First Class Honours in Actuarial Studies (Dean’s List) from the University of Melbourne and an MBA with Distinction from INSEAD.
 She is also a member of SBAI’s Oceania Committee.

-Director, External Investments & Partnerships, New Zealand Superannuation Fund
+Director, Alternative Investments, New Zealand Superannuation Fund

 He has previously worked in asset allocation and corporate strategy roles at the Fund.
 Prior to joining the Guardians, he was a research economist with the Reserve Bank of New Zealand and has been a research fellow at the Bank for International Settlements.